ehrbase/documentation/source/03_development/04_docker_images/01_ehrbase/03_dockerhub_autobuilds/02_dockerhub_config/index.rst

    :target: images/dockerhub_config_1.png
    :alt: Connect Docker Hub with your Github Org

-.. warning:: It is not sufficient to connect the tech-user although he has owner privileges in EHRbase Organisation.
-Once the connection by "real" owner is established everything else can be configured with the tech-user login to Docker Hub (docker.com)

 .. image:: images/dockerhub_config_2.png
    :target: images/dockerhub_config_2.png
    :alt: Use the real owner of the Github Org or repository to establish connection